Author: Julia Jurkowska

 mne.viz.set_3d_backend('pyvistaqt')

-from mvpure_py import localizer, beamformer, viz, utils
+from mvpure_py import localizer, viz, utils

-dataset provided on Figshare.
-If you wish to start from the beginning, please complete tutorial [Preprocessing data from oddball paradigm] first.
+We will use data the sample_subject dataset provided on Figshare.
+If you wish to start from the beginning, please complete tutorial Preprocessing data from oddball paradigm first.

 [2]: